 The public disclosure of prudential information is an important component of Basel Committee on Banking Supervision's framework of capital measurement and capital adequacy, known as Basel III.
-Bangladesh Bank has specified the standard of disclosure through Guidelines on Risk Based Capital Adequacy (December 2010) which revised in Basel III Guideline on December 2014 with effect from January 2015

-In response to the global financial crisis 2008, Basel Committee for Banking Supervision (BCBS) came up with a new set of capital and liquidity standards in the name of Basel III in 2010.
-To cope up with the international best practices and to make the bank's capital shock absorbent Bangladesh Bank (BB) issued Guidelines on Risk Based capital adequacy (a revised regulatory capital framework for banks in line with Basel III) in December 2014.
+Basel III, the latest capital and liquidity standards for banks prescribed by the Basel Committee for Banking Supervision (BCBS) introduced in 2010, as the previous version of capital standard, failed to maintain financial stability during the global financial crisis in 2008.
+In this context, Basel III capital and liquidity standards has been formulated for improving shock resilience capacity of the banks and preventing recurrence of such financial and economic crisis with an aim to ensure financial stability of banks through increasing the quality and quantity base of capital as well as maintaining global liquidity standard.
+To cope up with the international best practices and to make the bank's capital shock absorbent Bangladesh Bank (BB) issued Guidelines on Risk Based capital adequacy (a revised regulatory capital framework for banks in line with Basel III) in December 2014 with effect from January 2015.

-The objectives of the market discipline in the revised framework are to establish more transparent and more disciplined financial market, so that stakeholders can assess the position of the bank regarding holding of asset and capital adequacy to meet probable loss of assets.
+The objectives of the market discipline process in the revised framework are to establish more transparent and more disciplined financial market analysis, so that stakeholders can assess the position of the bank regarding holding of asset and capital adequacy to meet any probable loss of assets.
 In compliance with BRPD circular no. 18 dated December 21, 2014 on 'Guidelines on Risk Based Capital Adequacy' following detailed quantitative and qualitative disclosures are provided covering scope of capital adequacy framework, risk exposure and assessment methodologies, risk management and mitigation strategies, and capital adequacy of the bank, etc.